 Spring rolls are one of the most popular rolls of Asian cuisine in the world.
-In this article we will see the origin of Harumaki, its meaning, curiosities and a recipe for you to make your own spring rolls.
+In this article, we will see the origin of Harumaki, its meaning, curiosities and a recipe for you to make your own spring rolls.

 Origin of Harumaki

-Its Chinese origin spread easily across Asia all over the world, becoming one of the most popular snacks.
+Its Chinese origin spread easily throughout Asia all over the world, becoming one of the most popular snacks.
 Each region usually has a different roll, there are endless variations to discuss in this article.

 The differential of this dish is that you can change the filling to your taste and your need.
 It can include everything from meats, shrimp to carrots, bamboo shoots, cabbages and onions.
 There is also the possibility of making it with the sweet filling.

 Let's see the traditional recipe Harumaki or spring vegetable roll.

 - Start by mixing the flour and salt, adding water gradually;

 - Mix until the dough is smooth and wet;

 - In a preheated skillet place the dough as if it were a pancake;

 - Let the dough get thin and then turn it over;